Can Development Aid Change Attitudes Toward Refugees? Experimental Evidence from Urban Microentrepreneurs in Uganda

 Policy Issue

 Host countries often restrict refugees’ access to the labor market because they are afraid inclusion would crowd out citizens.
 Even in protracted situations, international donors can often only provide humanitarian assistance like food aid that keeps refugees alive but has little expected long-run returns for refugees and host communities alike.
-In this project, researchers aim to study whether host communities would prefer a different allocation: more inclusive policy – allowing refugees to work – when they can also benefit from assistance.
-Policymakers are increasingly promising to include host communities in assistance, most notably in the 2018 Global Compact on Refugees, but whether this shift can impact host citizens’ policy preferences is an open question.
-A substantial body of literature examines attitudes toward immigrants,1 though few studies have taken place in lower-income countries or on the impacts of NGO programs.
+In this project, researchers studied whether host communities are supportive of more inclusive policy towards refugees when they also benefit from assistance.
+Policymakers are increasingly promising to include host communities in assistance, most notably in the 2018 Global Compact on Refugees.
+However, whether this shift can impact host citizens’ policy preferences is an open question.
+A substantial body of literature examines attitudes toward immigrants,1 though few studies have taken place in lower-income countries.

 Context of the Evaluation

 Uganda is perhaps the leading example of a positive arrangement between a host government and the humanitarian community.
 Uganda is the largest refugee-hosting country in Africa, with over 1 million refugees, most of them from South Sudan, the Democratic Republic of Congo, Burundi, and Somalia.2 The government allows refugees to work and move freely.
 They can locate in settlements and receive food assistance or, since 2006, live and start businesses nationwide.
 Additionally, 30 percent of aid directed at refugees must support Ugandan's host communities.
-Other host countries, particularly Ethiopia, are following this model and learning from it.
-Still, despite over 100,000 refugees living in the capital city, little assistance extends to urban areas, and most citizens are unaware that assistance for refugees is shared with Ugandans.
+Still, despite over 100 thousand refugees living in the capital, Kampala, little assistance extends to urban areas, and most citizens are unaware that assistance for refugees is shared with Ugandans.

 Details of the Intervention

-4. Mentorship: Business owners will be randomly assigned to a mentor (experienced refugee or Ugandan business owner) with prior experience to help them develop their business.
-Mentors are matched to mentees based on criteria (industry, profit, years of experience, gender, location) to maintain a balance of characteristics.
-The mentorship meetings will be facilitated by a YARID staff member.
+• Mentorship: Business owners were randomly assigned to either a refugee or Ugandan mentor with prior entrepreneurial experience to help them develop their business.
+The mentorship meetings were facilitated by a YARID staff member.

 The baseline survey was conducted in November 2019.
-Interventions were started in early 2020 and completed in May 2021, with a year-long pause due to the pandemic.
-Endline surveys are ongoing, with the final round scheduled for early 2022.
+Interventions started in early 2020 and were completed in May 2021, with a year-long pause due to the pandemic.
+Researchers conducted three follow-up surveys between May 2021 and March 2022.

 Results and Policy Lessons

-Read the published paper here, a blog post from the Center for Global Development here, and a primer from the Joint Data Center on Forced Displacement here.
+Read the working paper here and a blog post from the Center for Global Development here.

 This work is part of the program “Building the Evidence on Protracted Forced Displacement: A Multi-Stakeholder Partnership''.
 This program is funded by UK aid from the United Kingdom's Foreign, Commonwealth and Development Office (FCDO), it is managed by the World Bank Group (WBG) and was established in partnership with the United Nations High Commissioner for Refugees (UNHCR).
 The scope of the program is to expand the global knowledge on forced displacement by funding quality research and disseminating results for the use of practitioners and policy makers.
 This work does not necessarily reflect the views of FCDO, the WBG or UNHCR.